 \subsection{Online Community and the Performance of Faith}

-YouTube comment sections function as liminal spaces that are neither purely religious nor entirely secular, but rather hybrid domains for value negotiation and identity construction~\cite{rotman2010wetube, albadi2022deradicalizing}.
-The dominance of stance-taking and sharing in these interactions (\cref{RQ2_1}, \cref{tab:comment_strategy_en}), confirms a shift from passive content reception to the active performance of belief, forming polycentric and de-authorized discourse structures.
-This observation builds on CSCW literature concerning online communities by detailing how value-laden discussions foster more participatory~\cite{chauhan2024value, ajmani2023epistemic, rotman2010wetube, albadi2022deradicalizing}, less hierarchical forms of interaction than task-oriented communities.

-The emergence of a dual emotional structure, characterized by high levels of both awe and approval alongside substantial anger and sarcasm (\cref{RQ2_4}), reveals the affective complexity of these spaces.
-This bipolar distribution suggests that digital platforms amplify both transcendent experiences and theological conflicts, creating more intense emotional landscapes than might be found in traditional religious settings.
-Furthermore, our findings show that digital platforms preserve rather than homogenize traditional discourse characteristics, as seen in the distinct interaction styles across different religious communities.
-Jewish communities, for instance, exhibited higher rates of questioning (\cref{tab:comment_strategy_en}), while Buddhist communities showed a prominence of calm expressions.
-This has direct implications for CSCW, suggesting that platforms designed for value-based communities must move beyond fixed expert-novice models to support the fluid roles users adopt in co-creating meaning~\cite{griggio2024identifying}.
+YouTube comment sections function as liminal spaces that are neither purely religious nor entirely secular, but rather hybrid domains for value negotiation and identity construction~\cite{rotman2010wetube, gargi2011large}.
+The prevalence of stance-taking and sharing suggests a shift from passive content reception to active performance of belief, forming polycentric discourse structures.
+This indicates that value-laden discussions may foster more participatory, less hierarchical forms of interaction compared to task-oriented communities.
+The dual emotional structure, characterized by high levels of awe and approval alongside substantial anger and sarcasm, reflects the affective complexity of these spaces.
+Digital platforms appear to facilitate both transcendent experiences and theological conflicts, hosting emotional landscapes that are arguably more intense than traditional religious settings.
+Our data suggest that platforms may preserve rather than homogenize tradition-specific discourse characteristics: Jewish communities exhibited higher questioning rates, while Buddhist communities showed a prominence of calm expressions.
+This implies that platforms for value-based communities should support the fluid roles users adopt in co-creating meaning, rather than assuming uniform interaction patterns.